-The process of monotype printing and monoprints is the same and are sometimes used interchangeably because both involve the transfer of water-based or oil-based ink onto paper using a transfer process.
+Monotypes and monoprints are sometimes used interchangeably because both involve the transfer of water-based or oil-based ink onto paper using a transfer process.

 The Ghost

-After a monotype has been printed, there maybe some amount of ink or paint left on the plate.
-Many artists cannot resist the temptation of press another blank paper to the plate to create an a second pull, a cognate, or ghost image.
+After a monotype has been printed, there may be some amount of ink or paint left on the plate.
+Many artists cannot resist the temptation of pressing another blank paper to the plate to create a second pull, a cognate, or a ghost image.
 These secondary impressions are usually less defined, but in some cases, they are even more appealing than the first.

 You can debate whether such images can still be considered monotypes, given that they are, in one sense, multiples taken from the same plate.
 Still, these impressions are usually different enough from the originals to constitute almost entirely new works (Camhy, 2017).